bullhorn/rest-api-docs/source/includes/_entity.md

 curl -X PUT https://rest.bullhornstaffing.com/rest-services/e999/entity/JobOrder/123
 ```

-For special to-many associations, like Custom Objects, we have the ability to create and associate in a single step.
-These is due to the fact that we need to know their context to enforce security and data integrity.
-You can add/update to-many associations with a POST request the same as if it was data directly on the parent entity.
+For special to-many associations, like Custom Objects, you can create and associate in a single step.
+You can add or update to-many associations with a POST request as if the data is directly on the parent entity.
 You can combine standard parent entity updates with special association add and edits.

 ### HTTP Request